 While many skeptics readily acknowledge the remarkable designs of biochemical systems, they would disagree with my conclusion about God’s existence.
 Why?
-It is because for every biochemical system I point to that displays beauty and elegance, they can point to one that seems to be poorly designed.
+Because for every biochemical system I point to that displays beauty and elegance, they can point to one that seems to be poorly designed.
 In their view, these substandard designs reflect life’s evolutionary origin.
 They argue that evolutionary mechanisms kludged together the cell’s chemical systems through a historically contingent process that co-opted preexisting systems, cobbling them together to form new biochemical systems.

 According to skeptics, one doesn’t have to look hard to find biochemical systems that seem to have been put together in a haphazard manner, and DNA replication appears to be an example of this.
 In many respects, DNA replication lies at the heart of the cell’s chemical operations.
 If designed by a Creator, this biochemical system, above all others, should epitomize intelligent design.
-Yet the DNA replication process appears to be unwieldy, inefficient, and unduly complex—the type of system evolution would generate by force, not the type of system worthy to be designated as the product of the Creator’s handiwork.
+Yet the DNA replication process appears to be unwieldy, inefficient, and unduly complex—the type of system evolution would generate by force, not the type of system worthy to be designated the product of the Creator’s handiwork.

 Yet new work by Japanese researchers helps explain why DNA replication is the way it is.1 Instead of reflecting the cumbersome product of an unguided evolutionary history, the DNA replication process displays an exquisite molecular logic.

-To appreciate the significance of the Japanese study and its implication for the creation-evolution controversy, a short biochemistry primer is in order.
+To appreciate the significance of the Japanese study and its implication for the creation/evolution controversy, a short biochemistry primer is in order.
 For readers who are familiar with DNA’s structure and the DNA replication process, you can skip the next two sections.

-DNA consists of chainlike molecules known as polynucleotides.
+DNA consists of chain-like molecules known as polynucleotides.
 Two polynucleotide chains align in an antiparallel fashion to form a DNA molecule.
-(The two strands are arranged parallel to one another with the starting point of one strand in the polynucleotide duplex located next to the ending point of the other strand, and vice versa.)
+(The two strands are arranged parallel to one another with the starting point of one strand in the polynucleotide duplex located next to the ending point of the other strand and vice versa.)
 The paired polynucleotide chains twist around each other to form the well-known DNA double helix.
 The cell’s machinery forms polynucleotide chains by linking together four different subunit molecules called nucleotides.
 The nucleotides used to build DNA chains are adenosine, guanosine, cytidine, and thymidine, famously abbreviated A, G, C, and T, respectively.